abhinavGirish/watson-visual-recognition-app/README.md

 •	Weird problems with camera not working – resolved while activating the MobileFirst local server <br />

-Work to be done/Suggestions for improvements:
+Work to be done/Suggestions for improvements: <br />
 •	Redesign the user interface – input fields and buttons <br />
 •	Incorporate the Ionic framework for a more slick design (?) <br />
 •	Be able to use the data to populate parts of an input form <br />